 EDUCATION & TECHNICAL ASSISTANCE

-Our Center sees education as an important part of public safety and its mission, and is always looking for opportunities to make education part of what we do whether it is sharing our research, helping develop and implement training programs for public safety professionals, using the collective knowledge of the Rutgers community, and also reaching out to the community to involve them and inform them about public safety matters.
+Our Center sees education as an important part of public safety and its mission.
+We are always looking for opportunities to make education part of what we do, such as sharing our research, helping develop and implement training programs for public safety professionals, using the collective knowledge of the Rutgers community, and reaching out to the community to involve them and inform them about public safety matters.

 The Miller Center for Community Protection and Resilience (CPR)